KrupArtur/ExileTrade/README.md

 2.Once the app is running, simply press Ctrl + C while hovering over any item in Path of Exile 2 that you want to check.

+Currently, it works only for Path of Exile 2, but I am working on making it work for Path of Exile as well.